andrea-astu/proxy-sessions/README.md

 - **example_server and example_client in example_cleint_server folder:** to try out the proxy with previously created client and server
 - **schema_validation in session logic:** python code that checks the json payload the client/server sends and compares it with type defined in client and server protocols
 - **session_types in session_logic:** models the Session types and their functionalities as well as exceptions.
-- **parsers:** to transform a session into a string or vice-versa and to alter message sent from server to client or client to server.
+- **parsers in session_logic:** to transform a session into a string or vice-versa and to alter message sent from server to client or client to server.
 - **tests:** all files in this folder can be carried out with pytest to make sure certain functions are working as they should.

 ## How to use